ImLegendAdi/Password-Checker/README.md

 5. Select the **project folder**.
 6. ✅ Done!
 The extension icon will appear in the toolbar.

+2. Sideloading (Manual Install — Developer Mode)

+If you don’t want to publish on AMO but still want to install it “semi-permanently”:

+    Place your extension folder (unzipped) into:

+        Windows: C:\Program Files\Mozilla Firefox\browser\extensions\

+        Or place .xpi file there.

+    Restart Firefox.

+    It will install automatically but will still be flagged as an unverified extension unless signed.

+    You can bypass some warnings by using Firefox Developer Edition and setting:

+        Go to about:config

+        Set xpinstall.signatures.required to false.

+ 3. Best Workflow For You (Developer Mode, No Publishing)

+    Use Firefox Developer Edition.

+    Disable signature requirement:

+        Go to about:config

+        Set:

+            xpinstall.signatures.required → false

+            extensions.install.requireBuiltInCerts → false

+    Load your unpacked extension manually via about:debugging#/runtime/this-firefox.

+    It will stay loaded across sessions unless removed manually.

 ---

 ## 🧪 How It Works